mPrograms-mg/mPrograms-mg/README.md

 ### Passionate Programmer | Learner

-I'm a Software Engineer, passionate about Development and Learning Enthusiastic, and looking forward to a challenging opportunity to make personal and professional growth, I have good Programming skills, Teamwork.
+I'm a Software Engineer having over 1.2+ years of expertise in web technologies like Javascript, Typescript, and Angular and building a UI using Angular.
+I have good problem-solving skills & I am passionate about development and continuous learning, always looking forward to a challenging opportunity to make personal and professional growth.

-I have good Programming skills, Management, Teamwork, and Good Communication skills.
-Currently, I am working as a Software Engineer and building a UI using Angular.

 - 🌐 My Website: [Mahesh Kshirsagar][portfolio]